 Chateau La Croix Taillefer Vineyard, Terroir, Grapes, Winemaking

 The wine of Chateau La Croix Taillefer is vinified in stainless steel tanks.
-Malolactic fermentation takes place in barrel.
+Malolactic fermentation takes place in barrels.
 The wine of Chateau La Croix Taillefer is then aged in as much as 80% new, French oak barrels for up to 18 months, depending on the character and quality of the vintage.

 There is a second wine, Chateau Loubiere, which is aged in less new oak.
-Having a second wine at a property that produces at best, 500 case of wine per vintage, says a lot about their desire and dedication to making the best wine possible.
+Having a second wine at a property that produces at best, 500 cases of wine per vintage, says a lot about their desire and dedication to making the best wine possible.